senchalabs/docs-i18n/guides/class_system/README.md

     bob.speak(); //alerts 'grunt'

-Here we created an Animal called Bob and commanded it to speak.
-Now that we've created a class and instantiated it, we can start improving what we have.
-At the moment we don't know Bob's species, so let's clear that up with a `Human` subclass:
+We created an Animal called Bob and commanded it to speak.
+Now that we have created a class and instantiated it, we can start improving what we have.
+At the moment we do not know Bob's species, so let us clear that up with a `Human` subclass:

     Ext.define('Human', {
         extend: 'Animal',